 - Proteus species: Proteus Vulgaris is indole positive whereas Proteus mirabilis is indole negative

-I used to remember above mentioned information with the help of MNEOMONIC, which can be useful for you.
+I used to remember the above-mentioned information with the help of MNEMONIC, which can be useful for you.

 For this remember the phrase “OK VIP”

 Where: O means: Oxytica (Klebsiella oxytoca), K means (koseri-i.e. Citrobacter koseri), V means vulgaris (Proteus vulgaris) and IP means Indole Positive.

 In Diagnostic laboratories, Indole test can is performed using multitest agar.
 Three most commonly used agar medium are:

 - Sulfide-indole-motility (SIM) medium: The SIM medium is a multitest agar used to test for indole production while simultaneously determining motility and hydrogen sulfide producing abilities of the isolate.